 Food premises final inspection

-Before the issue of an occupation certificate, the food premises shall be inspected by an Authorised Officer of under the Food Act 2003, to determine compliance with the Food Act 2003, Food Safety Standards and Australian Standard 4674:2004: Design, Construction and Fit-out of Food Premises.
+Before the issue of the relevant occupation certificate, the food premises shall be inspected by an Authorised Officer of under the Food Act 2003, to determine compliance with the Food Act 2003, Food Safety Standards and Australian Standard 4674:2004: Design, Construction and Fit-out of Food Premises.

 Condition reason: To enable council to ensure compliance with the Food Act 2003 before the business commences.